Canon 5D Mark IV vs Leica Q Typ 116

 Review summary: Canon 5D Mark IV vs Leica Q Typ 116

-So what conclusions can be drawn?
-Is the Canon 5D Mark IV better than the Leica Q Typ 116 or vice versa?
+So what is the bottom line?
+Which of the two cameras – the Canon 5D Mark IV or the Leica Q Typ 116 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (30.1 vs 24MP) with a 12% higher linear resolution.